benbalter/benbalter.github.com/_posts/2017-11-10-twelve-tips-for-growing-communities-around-your-open-source-project.md

 ### 8. Set up automated tests

 Many developers think of continuous integration (CI) as a workflow tool, or a software quality tool, but it's actually a powerful community building tool.
 Rather than needing to wait for a maintainer to review their work, which might span timezones or work schedules, automated tests provide contributors with instant feedback on their contribution.
-Beyond providing contributors with the opportunity to improve their code before a human review, CI also provides maintainers with confidence that a given feature or bug fix doesn't introduce a regression, without necessarily needing to run the code locally.
+Beyond providing contributors with the opportunity to improve their code before a human review, CI also provides maintainers with confidence that a given feature or bugfix doesn't introduce a regression, without necessarily needing to run the code locally.

 CI is often trivial to set up for open source projects, especially if your project already has automated tests.
 Services like Travis CI have examples for every major framework and language, are completely free, and are often a matter of simply adding the necessary metadata to your project's root.
 Once enabled, potential contributions are automatically tested, and their status is reported directly on the pull request.
 Rather than testing each contribution manually, don't force humans to do what computers can.